TheDevOpsHub/AzureHub/README.md

 ## What's next?

-We will keep updating this repository content to latest resources and changes ⏩ you can star/follow this repository to get more up-to-dated content ⭐
+We will keep updating this repository with the latest resources and changes.
+If you would like to contribute more useful resources, please open a PR, and we will review it to add to the list.
+Thanks 💖